What is pornography?

 Talking with your child about pornography is one of the best ways to protect her from the influence of pornography.
 It’s good for this to be part of talking with your child about sex and sexuality.
 You can also talk with your child about pornography when you’re talking about how to be safe on the internet.

 You could start talking about pornography when your child is around seven years old, but it depends on how mature your child is, whether you think he’s ready and how he uses the internet.
-For example, if your child is using free children’s games sites, which often have sexualised advertising, it’s a good idea to talk with him.
+For example, if your child is using free children’s games sites, it’s a good idea to talk with him.
+These sites often have sexualised advertising.

 - Have you heard about pictures of naked people on the internet?